kugiigi/jerk-installer/README.md

 * **check**
  - Check if the package is compatible with the system
  - It checks if the original files in the package match the current system files.
+ - Compatibility is NOT a sure thing since the codes are not actually analyzed by the script.
  - Accepts _Package Name_ as argument

    Example: _jerk check Keyboard_Kugi_169.tar.gz_